-Sub omission Issue summary proposed variation to the growth area boundary must be considered in context of the 'Urban Growth Area Variation Principles' of the Regional Plan.
-The Planning Proposal includes this assessment and demonstrates that the site has merit to be considered, even though it is outside the Regional Plan process. h) Council's planning staff acknowledge that the separation between Kew and Kendall is reducing, which is a concern to the community.
-However, given the natural limits to further growth on the western boundary (flooding & significant Farmland), a minor extension of the existing residential zone to the west is supported in this case.
+Sul omission Issue summary consider Principle include merit to Region h) Council betwee the congrowth Farmla ed variation to the growth area boundary must be ered in context of the 'Urban Growth Area Variation les' of the Regional Plan.
+The Planning Proposal is this assessment and demonstrates that the site has be considered, even though it is outside the all Plan process.
+It's planning staff acknowledge that the separation in Kew and Kendall is reducing, which is a concern to inmunity.
+However, given the natural limits to further on the western boundary (flooding & significant ind), a minor extension of the existing residential zone west is supported in this case.
 7 Lesley Forb es A designated area for a childrens' playground and community gatherings is vital as part of the proposal.
-Response/ Comment: It is acknowledged that there is a need for a childrens' play space in Kew and Council plans to provide one later this year.
-While the location of this space is yet to be confirmed, two sites are currently being considered, both of which are located less than 1km from the subject site.
-8 Jason Koen nig Given the expected increase in residents, the need for a shared pathway between Kew and Kendall along Kendall Road is now urgent.
-Response/ Comment: Council has a long term plan for a shared path on the northern side of Kendall Road and on-road cycling via wider shoulders.
-At present, there is an existing shared pathway along the northern side of Kendall Road between Homedale Road and Nancy Bird Walton Drive.
-In the future, the pathway is proposed to extend west to the village of Kendall linking to an existing shared pedestrian/cycle path.
-9 Greg Watso 'n Not opposed to the change.
+Response/ Comment: space in Ke While the lo are currently rledged that there is a need for a childrens' play we and Council plans to provide one later this year.
+In cation of this space is yet to be confirmed, two sites by being considered, both of which are located less om the subject site.
+8 side of Kend present, the side of Kend Walton Driv west to the Given the expected increase in residents, the need for a shared pathway between Kew and Kendall along Kendall Road is now urgent. a long term plan for a shared path on the northern dall Road and on-road cycling via wider shoulders.
+At the sere is an existing shared pathway along the northern dall Road between Homedale Road and Nancy Bird re.
+In the future, the pathway is proposed to extend village of Kendall linking to an existing shared cycle path.
+9 Greg Watso Not opposed to the change.
 Sharp bend in Kendall Road should be straightened.
 This was promised by Council 10 years ago.
-Stormwater runoff needs to be suitably directed to ensure it doesn't flood across Kendall road, as it currently does from the existing Links Estate.
-Response/ Comment: The stormwater servicing strategy has been conceptually prepared to capture and direct all existing stormwater runoff from the site to a basin that is approximately centrally located along
+Response/ Comment: Road safety to considerations altering the Key high priority from Council will consider to considerations altering the Key high priority from Council will consider to considerations altering the Key high priority from Council will consider to considerations.
+Stormwater runoff needs to be suitably directed to ensure it doesn't flood across Kendall road, as it currently does from the existing Links Estate. r treatments are assessed against the priorities and ons of Council's entire road network.
+At this time, Kendall Road curve in question does not rate as a from an economic or safety perspective.
+However, continue to maintain the current safety treatments on ad (i.e. line marking). rater servicing strategy has been conceptually capture and direct all existing stormwater runoff from basin that is approximately centrally located along